Practical 1: Getting Started

 Configuring Defaults

 The first thing to do is set up the default username and email for GitHub.
 These can be changed on a project-by-project basis, but to begin with it’s best to set up the global defaults.
-Using either the Terminal or Bash enter the following (replacing <...> with your details):
+Using the Terminal, enter the following (replacing <...> with your details):

 git config --global user.email '<your GitHub email address>'